 Aquaculture (Fish Farming) vs. Commercial Fishing and Wild Capture

-2. Aquaculture products are fully traceable, from feed to hatchery to grow-out to processing to distribution to endpoint of sale.
+3. Aquaculture products are fully traceable, from feed to hatchery to grow-out to processing to distribution to endpoint of sale.
 We know exactly what went into their production and their exposure.
-No way is this possible with wild finfish and shellfish!
+Traceability simply is not possible with wild finfish and shellfish!
 We don't know what they have eaten or what they have been exposed to (toxins, medical waste, plastics, heavy metals, etc.).

-8. The excessive use of chemicals and antibiotics in aquaculture is a myth in North America and Europe.
+9. The excessive use of chemicals and antibiotics in aquaculture is a myth in North America, Europe, and many parts of Asia.
 In fact as aquaculture is such a fledgling industry, the controlling government departments have made the use of these compounds more difficult than most other forms of agriculture.
 In the USA, the FDA highly regulates use of most chemicals and antibiotics.
-Antibiotics are only allowed after the demonstration of need through a clinical examination and/or under the guidance of a veterinarian.
+They are only allowed after the demonstration of need through a clinical examination and/or under the guidance of a veterinarian.

-9. Aquaculture producers avoid the use of all therapeutants (i.e., antibiotics, sterilants, vaccines, etc.) whenever possible.
+10. Aquaculture producers avoid the use of all therapeutants (i.e., antibiotics, sterilants, vaccines, etc.) whenever possible.
 They are expensive and diminish profitability.
+Instead, producers are turning to probiotics, superior management techniques and equipment, and other benign forms of health maintenance.
 Farmed finfish and shellfish are health food—wholesome and nutritious.

-10. Fish have a much better feed conversion ratio (i.e., weight of feed to weight of fish—usually at or below 1.5:1) than any other agriculture species.
-By comparison, swine and cattle convert at 8-10:1, and poultry at 3:1.
+12. Fish have a much better feed conversion ratio (i.e., weight of feed to weight of fish—usually at or below 1.5:1) than any other agriculture species.
+By comparison, swine and cattle convert at rates as high as 8:1 or more, and poultry at 2-3:1.
 Because fish are cold-blooded (poikilothermic), little or no food energy goes into producing heat, so much more of it is directed toward growth.
 Growth is regulated by the water temperature in which the fish grow.
 With proper species selection and/or supplying appropriate conditions, growth rates can be optimized.
 Low feed conversion ratios mean more sellable production for each unit of food consumed.

-11. Aquaculturists can easily adjust the nutritional qualities of their fish for consumers by simple manipulations of their feed.
+13. Aquaculturists can easily adjust the nutritional qualities of their fish for consumers by simple manipulations of their feed, including eliminating contaminants.
 Cultured fish are as nutritious or often more nutritious than their wild-caught counterparts.